prody/ProDy-website/tutorials/nmwiz_tutorial/intro.rst

 Getting Started
 -------------------------------------------------------------------------------

-To follow this tutorial, you will need the following files which can be downloaded from :ref:`tutorials`.
+To follow this tutorial, you will need the following files:\

 .. literalinclude:: files.txt